 - Developing a CPCB Disaster Recovery Planning Toolkit, which includes resources on key recovery planning issues developed by the CPCB team.
 Appendices include: whole community planning for equitable recovery; best practices for recovery planning; funding opportunities for recovery planning.
-(Late 2022) - Presentation to the TAC from the Peer Learning Network on key findings and initial solutions at the 2022 Q3 or Q4 meeting (September).
+(Late 2022) - Presentation to the TAC from the Peer Learning Network on key findings and initial solutions (TBD).